Solid-Interactive/solid-book/tv/roku/README.md

 Functions can be declared with `sub` or `function`.
 A `sub` can only return `void`.
 A `function` can return other things.

 A `sub` is a `function` without a return type.

+## Multi Threading

+SceneGraph introduced the concept of [multithreading](https://sdkdocs.roku.com/display/sdkdoc/SceneGraph+Threads).

+Render thread execution is limited to 3 seconds on side loaded channels and 10 seconds on production channels.

+To do something on another thread, use a [Task](https://sdkdocs.roku.com/display/sdkdoc/Task).